Jan Feldman, Executive Director

 Ms. Walker is a recognized Super Lawyers Selectee (2018 and 2019) and past Rising Star (2013).
 She was also named one of Chicago's Top 40 under 40 by The National Law Journal (2014).
 She has designed curriculum, taught courses, and guest lectured for numerous academic institutions and professional bar organizations.
 She is a prior Governing Committee member of the ABA's Forum on the Entertainment and Sports Industries and has chaired committees for the Chicago Bar Association and College Art Association.
 Ms. Walker student taught at the University of Illinois, her alma mater, and earned her J.D. from Loyola University Chicago School of Law.
 She is licensed to practice in the state of Illinois and in the United States District Courts for the Northern District of Illinois.

-John O'Neill, Administrator
+John O'Neill, Operations Manager

 Stacy Streur is a practicing attorney who represents software and Cloud service providers in connection with technology procurement contracts.
 She also represents small business owners and artists in connection with copyright and trademark issues and privacy and data security matters.
 Ms. Streur teaches intellectual property law.
 She has an LLM in Intellectual Property and recently earned the Certified Information Privacy Professional credential from the International Association of Privacy Professionals.

 Ms. Streur has published both fiction and non-fiction and her articles have appeared in The Docket: Publication of the Lake County Bar Association, The Chicago Daily Law Bulletin, and the Northwestern Journal of Technology and Intellectual Property.
 She is a frequent speaker on such topics as Cloud contracting practices and data security for small business owners.

 Christopher Johnson, Assistant Director of Education